Powerlearnproject/se-day1-assignment-machage9603/README.md

 **Version Control Systems (VCS):**

-- **Importance:** VCS manage and track changes to code over time, enabling collaboration among developers, maintaining code history, and facilitating rollback to previous versions if needed.
+- **Importance:** VCS manages and track changes to code over time, enabling collaboration among developers, maintaining code history, and facilitating rollback to previous versions if needed.
 They prevent conflicts and ensure consistent code integration.

 - **Examples:**
   - **Git:** A distributed VCS that allows multiple developers to work on a project simultaneously with branching and merging capabilities.
 Often used with platforms like GitHub or GitLab.